edinburghhacklab/hacklab-training/syllabuses/Workshop/Table Saw/syllabus.md

 * No loose clothing or cables
 * No gloves
 * Long hair must be tied back
-* No jewlery/watches
+* No jewellery/watches

 ### Kickback risks

 * Ensure riving knife is properly installed:
   * The radial clearance between saw blade and riving knife may not exceed 5 mm (max.).
   * The thickness of the riving knife must be smaller than the cutting width and greater than the blade thickness.
   * The riving knife must always be in a line to the saw blade.
 * Stand with torso away from the cut line.
-* Ensure the full lenght of the workpiece is in contact with the parallel guide while cutting.
+* Ensure the full length of the workpiece is in contact with the parallel guide while cutting.
 * Always use an angle guide when cross-cutting.
 * Never back stock off blade.
 * If the saw blade should become jammed, switch the machine off and hold the workpiece until the saw blade comes to a complete stop.
 To prevent kickback, the workpiece may not be moved until after the machine has come to a complete stop.